FedericoBruzzone/federicobruzzone.github.io/activities/future_work.md

 ## Art1

-Write it proposing rust codebases as an SPL, and the analysis can be simply the number of cross-tree constraints.
+- Write it proposing rust codebases as an SPL, and the analysis can be simply the number of cross-tree constraints.
+- RustEx is a tool to extract cross-tree constraints of rust codebases.